vrenko007/Vrenko-Bitfinex/App/readme.md

 App should be running on <http://127.0.0.1:4200> or port stated in command line

-If python app isn't searved on port 5000 you need to update port in SocketIO config in `Client/app/app.module.ts`
+If python app isn't served on port 5000 you need to update port in SocketIO config in `Client/app/app.module.ts`